freenas/freenas-docs/userguide/storage.rst

 |ui-options| :menuselection:`--> Rollback`
 asks for confirmation before rolling back to this snapshot state.
-Click :guilabel:`YES` to revert files changed since the snapshot was taken to be reverted back to their state at the time of the snapshot.
+Click :guilabel:`YES` to revert files back to their state at the time of the chosen snapshot. at the time of the snapshot.

 .. note:: Rollback is a potentially dangerous operation and causes